MicrosoftDocs/dynamics-365-fraud-protection/content/fraud-tracker.md

 There are four charts that show different dimensions of the fraud:

-- **List of fraud volume and rate by PI segment:** Diplays confirmed fraud volume and fraud rate for transactions by PI type.
+- **List of fraud volume and rate by PI segment:** Displays confirmed fraud volume and fraud rate for transactions by PI type.
 You can drill down on a PI type to display a breakdown by credit card type.
 The shaded bar indicates the volume for each PI type and the color shade for the fraud rate indicates the percentage of the fraud.
 High fraud rates are highlighted in red.

 - **List of fraud volume and rate by product segment:** Displays confirmed fraud volume and fraud rate for transactions by product type.
 You can drill down on a product type to display breakdown by product category or drill down on product name.
 The shaded bar indicates the volume for each product type, and the color shade for the fraud rate indicates the percentage of the fraud.
 High fraud rates are highlighted in red.